Building Your B2B Startup’s Core Values for Success

 This is the table we give to clients when we ask them to rate themselves and how they would like to be positioned.

-Hot marketing tip: You’ll notice that number 4,5 and 6 are missing, on purpose.
+Hot startup marketing tip: You’ll notice that number 4,5 and 6 are missing, on purpose.
 That's because positioning your company in the middle of a scale is a sure way to find yourself with ‘vanilla’ marketing and a set of core values that are bland, boring and easy to forget.
 So we ignore these numbers altogether.
-Take a look at another one of our blogs for a more detailed outline of the messaging process.

 Establishing the personality of your brand and the purpose of your product is what is going to define your company values.